MONTY HALL PROBLEM - BOY, THIS IS NOT HARD!

 First of all, when Monty Hall opens a door to reveal a donkey, he is giving you NO NEW INFORMATION - you know he is going to reveal a donkey.
 Now, when you start the game and first pick a door, there is a 1/3 chance you have picked correctly.
 If you stick with that choice, you have a 1/3 chance of winning the car.
 Period.

-Conversely, when you start the game, and first pick a door, you have a 2/3 chance of picking the wrong door, so in this case, if you pick the other door, you will win, because your door has a donkey, and the door you were shown has a donkey, leaving the car behind the other door.
+Conversely, when you start the game, and first pick a door, you have a 2/3 chance of picking the wrong door (i.e a door with a donkey).